kaaengine/kaa/docs/tutorial/part06.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you call :code:`play()` on a :code:`Sound`, kaa will play the whole sound.
 If you want to stop playing
-the sound effect manually, you need to .....
-TODO
+the sound effect manually, you need to wait until next version of kaa because stopping sound effects is not
+yet implemented.

 Loading music files from files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~